Colorado's new environmental rule could cost building owners, tenants more than $3 billion

 But Walsh said that doesn’t address the fact that upgrades have to be paid for, most likely by borrowing money, which imposes interest costs at a time when the Federal Reserve is increasing interest rates to try and control inflation.

-Apartment dwellers will end up paying for those upgrades, from windows or insulation to central boiler hot water heating electrification to swapping gas appliances for electric, one way or another, he said, adding the bulk of the costs of compliance will hit building owners — and not just apartment building owners but all large building owners — by 2030, which is the deadline for a 20% reduction in energy use.
+Apartment dwellers will end up paying for those upgrades — from windows or insulation to central boiler hot water heating electrification to swapping gas appliances for electric — one way or another, he said.
+The bulk of the costs of compliance will hit building owners, and not just apartment building owners, by 2030 — the deadline for a 20% reduction in energy use.

 “We're going to be disproportionately hurting the hardest working Coloradans and the lowest wage earners by implementing this rule,” Walsh said.
 “Everybody wants to talk about affordable housing.
 And affordable housing is also about affordable utility bills in your home as well, not just the cost of rent.”